Walking in icy conditions

 - Keep your arms out so that, in case you do fall, you can save you face and head from an unpleasant landing.

-- Watch the ground and, akin to a chess player, try to think a few steps ahead.
+- Watch the ground and try to think a few steps ahead.
 Look ahead for icy patches and try to plan your next steps so you avoid encountering them or minimize the steps you need to take through them.

 Children are among those most at risk because frozen lakes present natural ice skating opportunities.
 Analysis of a recent 10-year-period shows that 20 people died in the UK after falling through ice into water, and many others had to be rescued and revived.